2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami: Oceania

+The Tongan government, on 18 January 2022, confirmed waves of up to 15 m struck the west coast of Tongatapu, ʻEua and Haʻapai islands.
+An 18 m wave struck Kanokupolu, on Tongatapu.
+Along the Hihifo Peninsula's steeper coast, the inundation distance was generally shorter than 0.2 km, however, exceeded 1 km in places where the waves swept over the entire region.
+Waves of 10–15 m, swept across Tongatapu's southwestern coast, and along east coast, were over 6 m.

+Waves measuring 10 m were reported on islands greater than 85 km away.
+On ʻEua, a survey of its west coast found traces of 4–8 m tsunami waves with a maximum run-up of 18 m.
+On Nomuka Iki, waves with run-ups exceeding 20 m stripped the low-lying jungle vegetation and caused major erosion.
+The nearby island to the north, Nomuka, waves greater than 8 m struck a village.
+Satellite imagery, digital elevation models and synthetic aperture radar suggest tsunami runups of 45 m at the southern coast of Tofua.
+Disturbances at the coast included landslides, debris fans and flows, and transported trees at elevations of 30 m to 70 m above sea level.

 In Fiji, a tidal gauge in Suva recorded a wave measuring 20 cm at 17:40 local time.
 Some tsunami activity was also reported in the Lau Islands.
-The islands of Moce, Moala, Kadavu, and Taveuni were struck by low-level tsunamis that triggered flooding.
+The islands of Moce, Moala, Kadavu and Taveuni were struck by low-level tsunamis that triggered flooding.

 In American Samoa, a tsunami measuring 61 cm was recorded by tide gauges.
 Niue, where residents evacuated coastal areas, reported no tsunami, despite tremors and the island's close proximity to Tonga.

 Tsunami waves of 1–2.5 m were observed in several islands in Vanuatu.
 The Vanuatu Meteorology and Geo-hazards Department said tsunami activity was expected to persist for the night of 15 January 2022.
 Waves up to 0.8 m in height were recorded in Hanalei, Hawaii.